 Largest U.S. Port Complex Embraces LNG for Heavy-Duty Trucks

-Work is under way to reduce diesel emissions along the coast of Southern California, where the country's largest port complex is deploying liquefied natural gas in heavy-duty truck fleets.“We understood that for the future, we had to look at alternative resources.”Alan Ta, Chief Operating Officer,
+Work is under way to reduce diesel emissions along the coast of Southern California, where the country's largest port complex is deploying liquefied natural gas in heavy-duty truck fleets.

 The South Coast Air Quality Management District (SCAQMD) Heavy-Duty Natural Gas Drayage Truck Replacement Program started in June 2008, with the aim of reducing diesel emissions and associated public health risks from goods movement at the ports of Los Angeles and Long Beach.
 Drayage trucks are used for hauling goods from the two heavily trafficked ports to regional distribution centers across Southern California.
 With more than 10,000 heavy-duty diesel trucks servicing the ports each year, the complex is the largest source of diesel emissions in the region, and studies by the California Air Resources Board and SCAQMD have linked port-related diesel emissions to elevated levels of cancer risks to nearby residents.